Thatched Roof Cost

 How Much to Thatch a Roof?

-The prices will vary depending on the size of the roof, the design, and the materials used for the roof.
+Thatched roof prices vary depending on the size of the roof, the design, and the thatching material used.

 thatched roof installed on a UK property

-I have a thatched roof home that I am now looking to have repaired in a few areas.
-The majority of the roof is in suitable order, but there are some areas which will need replacing if possible.
-What are the costs involved in having repairs to a thatched roof?
+I have a thatched roof needing repairs in a few areas.
+The majority of the roof is in suitable order, but there are some areas which will need replacing.
+What are the costs?

 "The price will very much depend on the extent of the damage to the roof.
-For example, if there is only the top layers affected by the weather and general wearing, then the cost would likely be a lot lower than if the structure beneath has been damaged.
-An average roof has the area of around 12 squares (1 square = 10ft x 10ft) which would cost up to £14,000 to replace the whole roof surface.
-Based on this, 1 square should cost between £1,100 to £1,200."
+For example, if only the top layers are affected by the weather and general wearing, the cost would likely be a lot lower than if the structure beneath has been damaged.
+1 square should cost between £1,100 to £1,200."

 Average Cost of Thatched Roof Installations